Steve Dalachinsky

-Dalachinsky authored numerous books including a compendium of poetry written while listening to saxophonist Charles Gayle perform throughout New York City, and a collection of poems which focused on his time as a superintendent at an apartment building in Soho.
+Dalachinsky authored a compendium of poetry written while listening to saxophonist Charles Gayle perform throughout New York City, a collection of poems which focused on his time as a superintendent at an apartment building in Soho, and other books.
 Along with pianist Matthew Shipp, he co-authored the book Logos and Language: A Post-Jazz Metaphorical Dialogue and collaborated with French photographer Jacques Bisceglia on Reaching Into The Unknown.
 His spoken word albums include Incomplete Directions and a collaboration with Shipp on the album Phenomena of Interference.
-Dalachinsky's works also appeared in several journals and anthologies as well.
+Dalachinsky's works also appeared in several journals and anthologies.

 He received the Franz Kafka Prize, Acker Award, PEN Oakland/Josephine Miles Literary Award and was nominated for a 2015 Pushcart Prize.
 He lived in Manhattan with his wife, painter and poet Yuko Otomo.

 Early life

 Dalachinsky was born in 1946, Brooklyn, New York, "right after the last big war and has managed to survive lots of little wars", which is how he is frequently described.
-He grew up in the Midwood section of the borough that was mostly an Italian and Jewish neighborhood with parents that were working class.
+He grew up in the Midwood section of the borough that was mostly an Italian and Jewish neighborhood with parents who were working class and a sister, Judy.
 Dalachinsky said he was "always writing" at an early age and was also "involved in art".
 His earliest notebooks of his writings that have survived go back to when he was between the ages of 13 and 15.
 He was once kicked out of a Hebrew school because he was "wearing a cross", and hung out with the Italian kids in the neighborhood which "framed his perception of being Jewish", according to him.
+Dalachinsky graduated from Midwood High School and briefly attended Brooklyn College.

 Dalachinsky started taking art lessons at the Pratt Institute where for 18 months he first attempted his hand at painting, eventually turning to writing poetry full-time.
 It was during this period in his life when he discovered beat poetry and found the poetry scene in Manhattan.
 He was given copies of Lawrence Ferlinghetti’s A Coney Island of the Mind and Allen Ginsberg’s Howl, which he says changed his style of writing.
 Dalachinsky was also influenced by the writings of Franz Kafka, Albert Camus, Ezra Pound, Delmore Schwartz, Federico Garcia Lorca, and William Blake, especially the work Auguries of Innocence by Blake.
 Besides writers, he counted obsession, socio-political angst, human disappointment, jazz music and abstract visual art among his influences.
 Dalachinsky related that writing process was as if "spontaneity mixed with a conscious pushing" and a "descriptive transformation".
 His works have been portrayed as leaning towards "transforming the image rather than merely describing it".